phredreeq/dns-analysis-threat-detection/README.md

 | edokgyxivvxajstdoz.org | NXDOMAIN |
 | ucfsdibpuoyozpnqyec.org | NXDOMAIN |

-No human generates domains like these — this is 100% automated malware behaviour.
+No human generates domains like these, this is 100% automated malware behaviour.

 ### Finding 3 — Normal IPs Identified
 IPs 10.0.0.5, 10.0.0.8 and 10.0.0.12 showed
-normal behaviour — querying 8-9 unique known domains with average lengths of 17-22 characters.
+normal behaviour - querying 8-9 unique known domains with average lengths of 17-22 characters.

 ### Finding 4 — Protocol Abuse